AnhadSodhi/MakeALauncher/README.md

 Have you ever wanted to launch multiple programs with just one click?
 Now you can!
 Introducing MakeALauncher.
 Just put in the names of the programs you want, and let setup.bat do the rest.
 You don't even need the file paths!

 ## Usage instructions
-* Download and launch setup.bat.
+* Download and launch setup.bat (make sure it's the right platform!).
 * It will prompt you for the names of the programs you wish to add to the launcher, the drives to search, and the name of the output file.
 Enter them in as they appear.
 * The program will scan your computer for the locations of those programs and add them to the output file.
 * The computer will display a message once it is finished.
 Press any button to close that window.